lazarus4/Beforth/architecture/VM.md

 - RM[6] = `SP` data stack pointer.
 - RM[7] = `RP` return stack pointer.

-Execution tokens, for example used by `EXECUTE ( xt -- )`, are either VM opcodes or addresses in code space.
-EXECUTE treates negative numbers as VM opcodes.
-For example, the EXECUTE instruction does a 1s complement negate (~xt) to get the opcode to execute.
-An xt of -1 executes opcode 0.

 The way memory is used is central to the VM.
 The UP register points to a Task Control Block (TCB), a small buffer in RAM that's used by a round-robin cooperative multitasker.
 ![Stacks Illustration](https://github.com/lazarus4/Beforth/raw/master/architecture/stacks_01.png)
 The first USER variable of the task is FOLLOWER.
 FOLLOWER is placed first because it's a data address, which is a negative number.
 If the return stack underflows, the negative return address generates an exception in the VM.
 The USER variables in task space are: